-In April 2014, the Company signed a new financial undertakings letter with one bank and in May 2014 with another bank.
-Under these undertakings the Company is required to maintain certain financial covenants, including: (i) adjusted shareholders' equity (excluding certain intangible and other assets) equal to the greater of \$4.5 million or 17% of its consolidated total assets; and (ii) a debt service ratio of 1.5.
+In April 2014, the Company signed a new financial undertakings letter with a bank and in May 2014 with a second bank.
+Under these undertakings, the Company is required to maintain certain financial covenants, including: (i) adjusted shareholders' equity (excluding certain intangible and other assets) equal to the greater of \$4.5 million or 17% of its consolidated total assets; and (ii) a debt service ratio of 1.5.
 Debt service ratio is defined as the ratio of EBITDA to current maturities of long-term debt plus interest expenses.
 The compliance with the financial covenants is measured annually based on the Company's annual audited financial statements.
-As of December 31, 2019, the Company was in compliance with these covenants.
+As of December 31, 2020 and 2019, the Company was in compliance with these covenants.

-In February 2019, the other bank granted the Company a waiver from such non-compliance and adjusted the financial covenants, to be met in the Company's financial statements for December 31, 2019 (to be issued not later than 120 days from December 31, 2019).
+In February 2019, the second bank granted the Company a waiver from such non-compliance and adjusted the financial covenants, to be met in the Company's financial statements for December 31, 2019.
 The adjusted covenants include: (i) adjusted shareholders' equity (excluding certain intangible and other assets) of at least \$ 2.5 million; and (ii) positive EBITDA (greater than zero).
-As of December 31, 2019, the Company was in compliance with these covenants.
-The Company believes that in the event that its business plans for the year 2020 will not be realized, it will not meet the above-mentioned financial covenants.
+As of December 31, 2020, and 2019, the Company was in compliance with these covenants.
+The Company believes that in the event that its business plans for the year 2021 will not be realized, it may not meet the above-mentioned financial covenants.